 |Żurek, potato pancakes and pierogi at Stash|

-All of the items were authentic and, honestly, better than my Polish grandmother used to make.
+All of the items were authentic and, honestly, better than his Polish grandmother used to make, he said.

 Our most memorable dinner was at a French restaurant called Le Mas des Oliviers.
 It is located along Bishop Street near Concordia University occupied by a range of restaurants, from those that appeal to the college crowd to those with a more upscale appeal.
 Le Mas des Oliviers was among the more upmarket offerings.

 Dinner began with two glasses of sparkling wine - “Not champagne, I’m afraid,” our server apologized ($14) - followed by appetizers.
-My French onion soup ($10) was among the best I have ever enjoyed: a rich, flavorful broth; nicely caramelized onions that were neither too crispy nor too brown; and melted cheese that was still bubbly and hot when presented at our table.
-My wife chose the house-made pate appetizer ($10), which was very mild but equally delicious.
+Carl's French onion soup ($10) was among the best he has ever enjoyed: a rich, flavorful broth; nicely caramelized onions that were neither too crispy nor too brown; and melted cheese that was still bubbly and hot when presented at our table.
+Jamie chose the house-made pate appetizer ($10), which was very mild but equally delicious.

 |Main courses of dinner at Oliviers|